joshuadavidthomas/joshuadavidthomas.com/content/blog.Entry/2024/debugging-a-no-time-zone-found-error-while-using-the-official-playwright-docker-image.md

 title: Debugging a "No time zone found" error while using the official Playwright Docker image
 slug: debugging-a-no-time-zone-found-error-while-using-the-official-playwright-docker-image
-summary: I ran into a surprising hiccup after making a change to my `Dockerfile` - the time zone data was missing!
-Here's how I tracked down the source of the error.
+summary: "I ran into a surprising hiccup after making a change to my `Dockerfile`: the time zone data was missing!
+Here's how I tracked down the source of the error."
-created_at: 2024-05-01 15:09:00+00:00
 published_at: 2024-05-01 18:48:00+00:00

 ---